berkyalkn/AI-travel-agent/README.md

 -   **Multi-Agent Orchestration:** Uses LangGraph to manage a stateful team of specialized agents (Planner, Researcher, Evaluator, etc.) that collaborate and share state to achieve a complex goal.
 -   **Parallel Task Execution:**  Efficiently searches for flights and hotels concurrently to reduce planning time.
 -   **Intelligent Self-Correction & Multi-Path Refinement:** A built-in Evaluator agent checks the plan against user constraints (e.g., budget).
 If the plan fails, it strategically decides whether to refine the flight or the hotel and triggers a targeted revision loop.
 The system intelligently selects the next-best option from the available choices in each loop.
+-   **Realistic Budgeting:** The system now incorporates a user-defined daily spending budget (for food, local transport, etc.) into its total cost calculation and evaluation, providing a much more realistic travel plan.
+-   **Live Event Discovery:** A dedicated `Event Agent` connects to the Ticketmaster API to find and suggest real-time events, concerts, and shows happening in the destination city during the user's travel dates.
 -  **Detailed & User-Friendly Itinerary:** Delivers the final plan as a rich Markdown report, featuring a budget summary, detailed flight tables (including times, flight numbers, aircraft types, and layovers), hotel information, and a day-by-day activity schedule.

 ---